 Babies are normally born with very pronated, or flat feet.
 Some children begin to develop a better arch within a year from birth.
 Some of those will maintain an arch through adolescence even into early adult life.
 Some children never develop an arch.

 If ever there was a foot type that cried out for help, the flat foot is the one.

 The flexible flat foot is one that may demonstrate some arch during non-weight bearing but flattens out almost completely during weight bearing.
 A rigid flat foot is one where the joints are locked in a flat position either from birth, caused by arthritis, after an accident, or following surgery.
 The poor structure and diminished function associated with the flat foot results in foot, knee, hip, back and posture problems.

 Progressive angular correction is the best treatment for flat feet.

 Theta adds angular correction over time, until all symptoms are resolved, and function is restored.
-Complete restoration of both arch and foot function becomes more difficult with time.
+Complete or partial restoration of both arch and foot function is possible with time.
 The longer you have your problem, the longer it will take to respond.
 This should tell you to get started as soon as you are able.
 Most patients with flat feet will see noticeable benefits from this treatment, many will testify to amazing results.

 Brent A. Jarrett D.P.M.